linebender/vello/vello_gpu/examples/wgpu_webgl/README.md

 ## WebGL Demo

-Uses Vello Hybrid with a `wgpu` powered WebGL2 backend in the browser.
+Uses Vello GPU with a `wgpu` powered WebGL2 backend in the browser.

 ## Development